UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 ## Properties

-### the unit laws of concatination induce homotopies
+### the unit laws of concatenation induced homotopies

 ```agda
 module _